Vicki VerMeer, MSPT

 Katie Reynolds, DPT

-Katie lives with her husband and 2 sons in Ottoman, VA and her 2 Labradors.
+Katie lives with her husband, 3 children and her 2 Labradors in Lancaster, VA.
 She enjoys spending time with friends and family, being outdoors, gardening, and is an avid sports fan.

-Nicole graduated from Lynchburg College with her Doctorate of Physical Therapy in May of 2017.
-Prior to this she attended UVA where she received her BSEd in Kinesiology.
-Her experiences prior to Carousel PT include studying under orthopedic specialists at the Johns Hopkins Bayview Medical Center in Baltimore, MD, and with the Oncology/Hematology Unit at the University of Virginia Medical Center in Charlottesville, VA.
+Nicole graduated from Lynchburg College with her Doctor of Physical Therapy in May 2017.
+Prior to this she attended UVA, where she received her BSEd in Kinesiology.
+Her experiences prior to Carousel PT include studying under orthopedic specialists at the Johns Hopkins Bayview Medical Center in Baltimore, MD and with the Oncology/Hematology Unit at the University of Virginia Medical Center in Charlottesville, VA.

-Nicole is a native of the Northern Neck and enjoys spending her spare time on the water with her fiancé, family and friends.
+Nicole is a native of the Northern Neck and enjoys spending her spare time on the boat with her husband and 2 children or just spending quality time with family and friends.
+She has two beloved golden retrievers.

 Sarah graduated from Virginia Commonwealth University with her Doctorate of Physical Therapy in May 2019.
 Prior to this she attended Virginia Tech where she received her bachelor's in Human Nutrition, Food, and Exercise.
 Her experiences prior to Carousel included studying under specialists at VCU Health System, Riverside Health System, and Bon Secours Memorial Regional Medical Center.